anishpavaskar/Simple-Neural-Network/README.md

 # testrepo

-This project is about neural deep learning net works with diervativeitis and the integrals of the integrals of the integrals
+This project is a simple neural net-work that was created in python.The program creates an neural network that simulates the OR function with two inputs and one output.

+Here are the steps to run the program:
+1)Install Numpy
+2)Run program